xianc/Warble/README.md

 ##How to run files

 1. Download the repository: https://github.com/xianc/Warble
+> If this does not work (which is rare), download the Warble.zip file in the project's directory.

 2. Run: node app.js

 3. The website will be displayed on the browser on: localhost:3000.

-There is a link to the requirements document in the footer (next to the About link).
+> note: The link to the specification document in the footer (next to About).

 >####Index page
 >- The index page (home page) is also the login page.
 You may log in with the following (username, password): (Xian, Chocolate), (Eric, Smith!), (Ryan, CS326), (Hridya, Puppies), OR you can click the "Sign Up" link and create an account and sign in using that.